OUR BLOG

 Also, there’s a connection between preeclampsia and cardiovascular disease (and kidney disease).
 Women who have chronic kidney disease, chronic high blood pressure (chronic hypertension), or another preexisting cardiovascular disease have a higher risk of developing preeclampsia during pregnancy.

-Women who’ve had preeclampsia in a previous pregnancy have a significantly higher risk of developing the condition in later pregnancies.
+Women who’ve had preeclampsia or postpartum preeclampsia in a previous pregnancy have a significantly higher risk of developing the condition in later pregnancies.
 The symptoms of preeclampsia can be slow or fast to develop.
 And they vary from person to person, ranging from mild preeclampsia symptoms to severe.

 Preeclampsia symptoms can include: